-The QP recommends that Avino continues to develop the database for specific gravity data using drill cores.
-The QP also recommends that grab samples from controlled underground exposures (location and lithology description) be used to supplement the data.
-The QP further recommends that some large samples be cut from the faces of the oxide tailings deposit, weighed, and measured to determine the specific gravity of the deposit.
+The QP recommends that Avino continues to develop the database for bulk density data using drill cores.
+The QP also recommends that grab samples from controlled Avino Mine underground exposures (location and lithology description) be used to supplement the data.
+The QP further recommends that some large samples be cut from the faces of the oxide tailings deposit, weighed, and measured to determine the bulk density of the deposit.